Loganair

-Loganair is a Scottish regional airline based at Glasgow Airport near Paisley, Scotland.
-It is the largest regional airline in the UK by passenger numbers and fleet size.
+Loganair is a Scottish regional airline headquartered at Glasgow Airport in Paisley, Renfrewshire, Scotland.
+The airline primarily operates domestic flights within the United Kingdom.
+It is the largest regional airline in Scotland by passenger numbers and fleet size.

-In addition to its main base at Glasgow, it has hubs at Aberdeen, Edinburgh, Inverness and Newcastle airports.
+In addition to its main base at Glasgow, it has hubs at Aberdeen, Edinburgh, Inverness and Newcastle upon Tyne airports.
 It holds a United Kingdom Civil Aviation Authority Type A Operating Licence, permitting it to carry passengers, cargo and mail on aircraft with 20 or more seats.

 History

 Early years

 Loganair was established on 1 February 1962 by Willie Logan of the Logan Construction Company Ltd, operating as its air charter arm with a Piper PA-23 Aztec based at Edinburgh.

 In 1967, Loganair took delivery of three Britten-Norman Islander twin-engine eight-seat light commuter airliners and began regular flights between the Orkney Islands, and started operating in Shetland in 1970.
 In 1966, after Renfrew Airport closed, the airline established its head office at Glasgow Airport.
 This aspect of Loganair's operations ceased on 31 March 2006 when the new contract for air ambulance work was awarded to Gama Aviation.